panzarino/Drawable.Chart.js/docs/index.md

 # Introduction

-Drawable.Chart.js is open source with all code being hosted on [GitHub](https://github.com/zachpanz88/Drawable.Chart.js).
-Chart.js is also hosed on [GitHub](https://github.com/nnnick/Chart.js).

-Drawable.Chart.js was created by [Zach Panzarino](https://github.com/zachpanz88) and Chart.js was created by [Nick Downie](https://github.com/nnnick).

-Make sure to check out the creators and source code.

 Drawable.Chart.js is a JavaScript plugin that allows users to click points on a html canvas Chart.
 Points can be made by right clicking the chart where you want the point to appear.
 To remove a point, you can right click the point that you want to remove.
 Drawable.Chart.js reserves a global variable of DrawableChart for drawable charts and Chart.js reserves a global variable of Chart for charts.

-Unfortunately, Drawable.Chart.js does not support mobile devices.
-Repeated animation of graphs causes laggy performance (which can be disabled but can still be laggy) and the charts are often too small to create accurate graphs.
-However, you can still try to use Drawable.Chart.js on mobile if you really want to.

 # Installation